sunnerdu/Auto-deploy-sshkey/README.md

 ### Auto-deploy-sshkey
 - *function* :
-auto deploy ssh-key.pub to each nodes in DevOps of Ansible
+auto deploy/update/del ssh-key.pub to each nodes in DevOps of Ansible
 - *statement:*
 ```
 [root@jam Auto-deploy-sshkey]# ll